cbarbr/ws_fpga/README.md

 This project was built for Vivado 2025.1 and uses a build script avoid storing project information on the repo.

+It targets an Digilent Arty-A7 dev board.
+Board files for installation into Vivado can be found on Digilent's website.
+Vivado must have Artix-7 FPGA devices installed as well.

 To open the Vivado project:

 1. Move to ws_fpga/scripts